googlearchive/blaze_compiler/README.md

 ## Schema

 The schema section describes the layout of the data tree.
+It is strongly suggested you use schema to describe the layout of your Firebase, however it is possible to describe just the end points with access controls.
+A compiler warning is emitted if you give access to a path that is not described by the data schema.

 #### Types

 A Firebase database schema node is either a leaf type (*string*, *number*, *boolean*) or an *object* which contains more child schema nodes.
 The type is specified with "type".
 Children of objects are specified as a map under "properties"

 ```YAML
 schema: